• Skip to secondary menu

 And we use these 18 tricks to keep them busy when we’re stuck indoors.

 But my kids also love painting and making art.
-We’ve used pointillism to create art for fall, art for winter and art for holidays.
+We’ve used pointillism to create watercolor circle art, art for fall, art for winter and art for holidays and to sneak in learning about the ABCs with these alphabet dot printables.

 What is Pointillism Art?